The Sibiu Manuscript: Sixteenth Century Rockets Recreated in 3D

 Photogrammetry applied to 16th-century folios 🚀

 The digitization process of the Sibiu Manuscript requires a meticulous workflow.
 First, high-resolution images of each folio are captured with controlled lighting to avoid reflections on the aged parchment.
-Then, photogrammetry software processes the images to generate three-dimensional meshes that preserve the texture of the paper, the marks of iron-gall ink, and the creases of time.
+Then, photogrammetry software processes the images to generate three-dimensional meshes that preserve the texture of the paper, the iron-gall ink marks, and the creases of time.
 From that data, expert modelers reconstruct Haas's sketches in 3D environments, assigning virtual materials that simulate wood, metal, and the chemical compounds described in the text.
 The result allows each stage of the rocket to be rotated, scaled, and disassembled, facilitating structural analysis and validation of its aerodynamic feasibility.

 The legacy of a pioneer without rockets 🔭